Electrocution: Low-Voltage, High-Voltage and Lightning

 In the US, NOAA maintains the National Lightning Detection Network (NLDN) and the National Centers for Environmental Information lightning fatality database, which documents the annual average of 20-50 lightning fatalities and over 300 injuries.
 The database confirms that open fields, under-tree sheltering, and water-adjacent activities account for the majority of events.
 In Germany, the BKA annually documents 2-4 lightning fatalities, with a higher proportion of agricultural workers and outdoor athletes than the domestic electrical fatality pool, reflecting the occupational pattern.

-The autopsy findings in electrical death are rarely sufficient by themselves to establish the cause and manner of death.
+Autopsy findings in electrical death are rarely sufficient by themselves to establish the cause and manner of death.
 The body examination must be integrated with scene examination, electrical circuit analysis, and, where witnesses exist, witness accounts of what the victim was doing at the moment of collapse.
+The cause, mechanism and manner of death classification framework is the structured tool for translating these combined findings into a court-ready opinion.

 The scene investigator looks for: the faulty device, appliance, or conductor (preserved before safety personnel de-energise); arc marks (carbon deposits) on conductor surfaces at the probable contact point; the position of circuit breakers and residual-current devices (RCDs, also called ground-fault circuit interrupters, GFCIs in US terminology); any conductive fluids at the scene (water, blood, urine) that may have extended the contact area; and the victim's last known posture (victim found gripping an appliance indicates the "can't let go" tetanic-contraction mechanism).